 Stick to Your Budget

 Make it a top priority to stick to your budget.
-Once you start wandering off budget you'll begin dipping into your reserves meant for rainy days.
-Straying too far from your budget can put you in an uncomfortable position of constantly wondering if you can keep up with your property expenses.
+Once you start wandering off budget, you'll begin dipping into the reserves meant for rainy days.
 Don't allow yourself to become house poor; you want to enjoy life in your new home without the worries.

 Learn Each House's Hidden Costs